What are fringe benefits?

 Are fringe benefits included in gross income?

-Most fringe benefits are included in your employee’s gross income, but there are exceptions.
+You must include most fringe benefits in your employee’s gross income, but exceptions exist.
 HRAs, for example, are tax-free.
-You’ll want to review IRS Publication 15-B for more information on the taxability of your benefits.
+You’ll want to review IRS Publication 15-B for more information about what applicable taxes you must pay when offering benefits.

-What fringe benefits are excluded from income taxes?
+What fringe benefits are exempt from federal income tax withholding?

-Tax-advantaged fringe benefits can include accident and health benefits, achievement awards (up to a certain amount), adoption assistance, use of employee athletic facilities, commuter benefits (up to a certain amount), dependent care assistance, HRAs, HSAs, education assistance (up to a certain amount), and more.
-See IRS Publication 15-B for more information.
+Tax-advantaged fringe benefits can include accident and health benefits, achievement awards (up to a certain amount), adoption assistance, use of current employee athletic facilities, commuter benefits (up to a certain amount), dependent care assistance, HRAs, HSAs, education assistance (up to a certain amount), and more.
+See IRS Publication 15-B for more information regarding applicable taxes.

 What is another name for fringe benefits?

-Fringe benefits are also called employee benefits, lifestyle benefits, benefits in kind, benefits pay, and indirect compensation.
+Fringe benefits are also called employee benefits, benefits in kind, benefits pay, and indirect compensation.

 What can be included in my fringe benefits package?